Ring Fit Adventure: Gameplay

 Ring Fit Adventure ships with the Ring-Con and Leg Strap, which have docks to hold the Switch's Joy-Con.
 These accessories are required to play the game, as the player's interactions with them are tracked by the motion controls built into the Joy-Con.

-The game's main mode is a role-playing game, in which the player takes the role of a young athlete that meets a sentient Ring, and they team up to take down an evil, bodybuilding dragon named Dragaux.
+The game's main mode is a role-playing game in which the player takes the role of a young athlete who meets the sentient Ring and teams up with them to take down the evil, bodybuilding dragon Dragaux.
 The player moves their character across the game's overworld and into various dungeons, where they encounter monsters to fight.
 Moving across the game world is similar to a rail shooter; the player moves along a fixed path by running in place, jumps over obstacles by squeezing and releasing the Ring-Con, and can fire projectiles at items by squeezing the Ring-Con in the target direction.
-When the player encounters monsters, the game uses turn-based combat as in many role-playing games.
-The player attacks the enemies by performing one of about thirty different exercises, with the amount of damage they deal based on how effectively they completed the exercise.
-When the monsters attack, the player can defend by pressing and holding the Ring-Con into their abdomen for as long as possible during the attack.
-Defeating monsters earn the player-character experience points, and as they level up, they can unlock additional exercises with more potent damage.
-Exercises are classified by color, each color corresponding to a general part of the body the exercise is geared towards: red for arms, blue for legs, yellow for core muscles and green for yoga positions.
-Monsters are also marked by colors, and exercises of the same color are more effective against them, but only after that specific ability is unlocked early in the game.
+When the player encounters monsters, the game uses turn-based combat, in which the player attacks enemies by performing exercises, with the amount of damage they deal based on how effectively they completed the exercise.
+When monsters attack, the player can defend by pressing and holding the Ring-Con into their abdomen for as long as possible during the attack.
+Defeating monsters earn the player-character experience points, and as they level up, they can unlock additional exercises that deal more damage.
+Exercises are classified by color, with each color corresponding to a general part of the body the exercise is geared towards: red for arms, blue for legs, yellow for core muscles, and green for yoga positions.
+Monsters are also marked by colors, and exercises of the same color are more effective against them, but only after that ability is unlocked early in the game.

-In addition to the adventure mode, the game includes a general fitness routine mode that allows one to perform the exercises, assisted by the game, but without the gamification elements.
-The game also has several mini-games based on certain exercises, which can be used by a single player to challenge themselves or can be used with multiple players each taking a turn to beat the others.
-An update in late March 2020 also added a "Rhythm Mode", which allows the user to move along to soundtrack from the game.
-This mode also includes some music from other Nintendo games such as Super Mario Odyssey, The Legend of Zelda: Breath of the Wild, Splatoon 2, and Wii Fit.
+In addition to the adventure mode, the game includes a general fitness routine mode that allows the player to perform exercises separate from the game.
+The game also has mini-games based on certain exercises, which is either single-player or multiplayer.
+An update in late March 2020 added a "Rhythm Mode", which allows the player to exercise to music from the game as well as music from other Nintendo games, such as Super Mario Odyssey, The Legend of Zelda: Breath of the Wild, Splatoon 2, and Wii Fit.

 The game includes the option to enable only quiet exercises to avoid disturbing others nearby.
 For example, in quiet mode, the running-in-place in the adventure mode is replaced by performing squats.